 Bowling Green is a medium-sized city located in the state of Ohio.
-With a population of 31,246 people and six constituent neighborhoods, Bowling Green is the 48th largest community in Ohio.
+With a population of 30,677 people and seven constituent neighborhoods, Bowling Green is the 50th largest community in Ohio.

 Bowling Green is a somewhat ethnically-diverse city.
 The people who call Bowling Green home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Bowling Green residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Bowling Green include Irish, English, Italian, and Polish.
+Important ancestries of people in Bowling Green include German, Irish, English, Polish, and Italian.

 The most common language spoken in Bowling Green is English.
-Other important languages spoken here include Spanish and Arabic.
+Other important languages spoken here include Spanish and Chinese.